 We take the green road

-What makes Marmoleum special is that it is created entirely from raw materials obtained from their natural habitat right where they grow and renew, often in just 12 months time.
+These raw materials are obtained from their natural habitat right where they grow and renew, often in just 12 months time.
 Jute and flax are annual crops that can be harvested just like wheat or corn.
 Extracting rosin is a continuous process, while wood flour, a waste material from the timber industry, is derived from European production forests.
 Limestone is available in abundance.

 CO2 neutral product range